Miesjell/2AMC15_G16/README.md

 ##  Quickstart (with extensions)

 1. **Set up the environment**:
+  note: skip this this step if using [uv](https://docs.astral.sh/uv/)
    ```bash
    conda create -n dic2025 python=3.11
    conda activate dic2025
    ```

 2. **Clone the repository**:
    ```bash